wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.61 =
+= 1.0.62 =
-* Modifies the behavior of the Reset Button field.
-After reset the form, the dependencies are validated, and the user is redirected to the first page, if the button is inserted in a multi-page form.
+* Modifies the summary control to display the caption of Slider controls.
-* Validates the database structure, and displays a warning message if the database has not been updated.
+* Corrects an issue in the reset action of forms with the slider and DateTime controls.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support